jusex/TesraSupernet/README.md

 BlockDAG adopts entanglement protocol, also known as BlockDAG protocol.
 The entanglement mechanism in BlockDAG protocol can provide "quantum resistance" and resist quantum computing.<br/>

 #### Support for cross-chain transactions
+Tesra Supernet can implement cross-chain transactions with mainstream block chains such as Bitcoin and Etai Fang.